 The length of time required for a stepparent adoption — you guessed it! — varies by state.
 In fact, some states stipulate that a stepparent has to have been married to and living with the child’s parent for at least a year before petitioning to adopt the child.
 Plus, you’ll need to factor in the time it takes to get consent from the non-custodial parent (if necessary).

-How much does stepparent adoption cost?
+How much does adoption of a stepchild cost?

 Con?
 You will have to spend some money to go through with a stepparent adoption.
 You have to consider legal fees and, if you hired one, the cost of your attorney.
 Pro?
 Stepparent adoption is typically much less expensive than other types of adoption.
 Super-pro?
 Although it may set you back a couple thousand dollars, you can drop that “step” qualifier from “parent” when all is said and done.